chory-lab/bme590-fall-2025/README.md

 Before we can work with Python, we need a code editor and a version control system.

-1. **Install VS Code**: This will be our code editor.
-Download it from the official website:
+1. **Install VS Code**: This is our recommended code editor for this class.
+Please install the version relevant to your operating system at the following link.
+After installation, you should be able to open Visual Studio Code on your computer.
     * [**code.visualstudio.com**](https://code.visualstudio.com/)

 2. **Install Git**: This tool lets us download and manage the project code.